 Since then Schoolhouse Studios hasn’t stopped.
 In 2015 we relocated to Collingwood and opened another site in Brunswick, allowing over 140 artists to join the SHS community.
 Between the two sites we were proud to boast a woodworking and tool room, cafe, gallery, bar, event spaces, and of course, a village of artist studios.
 Over the years, we’ve brought together filmmakers, graphic designers, activists, photographers, prop designers, social enterprises, performance and drag artists, painters, fashion labels, illustrators, and more.

 Now, we are growing again and have secured our dream home in Coburg!
 Come check out our events, gallery, or studios and join this vibrant, diverse and thriving little bunch of creatives!

 After working in the documentary and arts industry for the last 15 years, Hollie is thrilled to be the Director of Schoolhouse Studios.

 Hollie is also the Director of Australian Programs at Doc Society, serves on the Board of the Australian International Documentary Conference (AIDC) and the Castlemaine Documentary Festival (CDoc) and as an award winning documentary filmmaker, Hollie’s films have screened in over 35 countries.
 In her previous work she has been a freelance tutor in Documentary Directing at NIDA and AFTRS, Co-Director of The Artists Guild and selected for MECCA Shark Island M-Power Program.

-PROGRAM AND OPERATIONS MANAGER
+PROGRAM AND COMMUNITY MANAGER